Levi Ruggles

-Levi Ruggles (1824–1889) known as the "Father of Florence, Arizona" was a soldier and pioneer who founded the town of Florence, Arizona.
+Levi Ruggles (1824–1889) known as the "Father of Florence, Arizona" was an American soldier, carpenter, schoolteacher, pioneer, and politician who founded the town of Florence, Arizona.

 Early years

 Ruggles was born in the state of Ohio.
 He was a carpenter by trade and also a school teacher.
 Upon the outbreak of the American Civil War, he joined the Ohio State Militia where he was commissioned with the rank of Colonel.
 The militia was absorbed by the Department of the Ohio, an administrative military district created by the United States War Department early in the American Civil War, and assigned to the regular Union Army during the conflict.
 He served in the militia until 1866.
 That same year he was appointed to serve as an Indian Agent in the United States Territory of Arizona.
 As an agent he had to interact with the Native-American tribes of the Pimas, Papago (an archaic term for Tohono O'odham people) and Maricopa on behalf of the U.S. government.
 Ruggles, who was married to Cynthia M. Tharp, held that office until 1869.